burgdev/db-backup-runner/README.md

 The [container](https://ghcr.io/burgdev/db-backup-runner) needs the `db-backup-runner.enable` label to be set to `true` for the backup.

-Here is a _docker-compose.yaml_ file with two databases and one backup container.
+Here is a _docker-compose.yml_ file with two databases and one backup container.

 ```yaml
 services: